Copper(II) phosphate: Uses

 Copper(II) phosphate has many uses.
 Due to it being a copper metal salt it can be used as a fungicide; it works by denaturating proteins and enzymes in cells of pathogens.
-Many other copper salts, such as copper sulfate, are used as fungicides.
+Many other copper salts, such as copper(II) sulfate (CuSO4), are used as fungicides.

 Another use of copper(II) phosphate is as a fertilizer.
 Copper is one of the 16 essential elements required for plant growth.
 Copper(II) phosphate supplies the plant with both phosphorus and copper, which stimulates growth.